Time & Materials#

 Time tracking level#

-In the Time Posting Level field on job cards, you can specify how time spent on a job will be recorded.
+In the Time Posting Level field on project cards, you can specify how time spent on a project will be recorded.
 The options are:

 A detailed capture of tasks at the budget line (or line activity) level.